circle-blues.png

 In addition, recent research has shown that standard intramuscular (IM) administration of TA provides a very favorable PK profile for TBI (OMori & Roberts, 2023), and the CRASH-4 trial is underway to study the benefits of TA in mild TBI in elderly patients.
 Finally, Abbott Laboratories recently received approval for use of a diagnostic device providing evidence of mild TBI based on blood biomarkers, providing a helpful tool for additional rapid concussion diagnosis/confirmation.

 We have extensive in vitro and in vivo data showing that TA works very well against HSV-1 and HSV-2 and the MOAs involved, which include targeting host proteins.
-We have created a gel containing a 10% concentration of TA for the topical treatment of HSV.
-We are in discussions with potential clinical study sites and PIs for the treatment of genital herpes, for which improved medication is badly needed.
+We have created a gel containing various concentrations of TA for the topical treatment of HSV.

 No new herpes drug has been introduced in over 20 years, partly because herpes is not considered a life-threatening condition, and there are current medications that are “adequate”.
 However, all of those medications may work well for some, but their median efficacy is to reduce a 5 to 6 day outbreak by just half a day to one day.
 Thus many people get no discernible relief, and many have outbreaks that last two weeks or longer.
 Immunocompromised subjects such as transplant patients and those with HIV are particularly susceptible to HSV.